Milford High School (Massachusetts)

-Milford High School (MHS) is the secondary school for the district of Milford, Massachusetts, Milford Public Schools.
-Its principal is Joshua Otlin and William Chaplin (House A) is associate principal.
-Jessica Zaleski (House A) and Richard Piergustavo (House B) are assistant principals.
+Milford High School (MHS) is the secondary school for the district of Milford, Massachusetts, the Milford Public Schools.
+The Milford High School's principal is Joshua Otlin with William Chaplin.

 School organization

 The campus of Milford High School sits on 25 acre of land at 31 West Fountain Street in Milford, Massachusetts.
 The current building was opened in 1973 after plots of land were donated by the Bandy Family in Milford.
 The school has a football field with home and away team seating, football practice field, softball field, soccer fields, twenty-five yard swimming pool with springboard diving board, full theater, and a roughly 750-spot parking lot.

 It is an SAT, PSAT, and ACT testing center, providing students, both resident and out-of-town, a place to take the required tests.

-Recently, measures have been taken to provide students with the highest level of security available: school-wide security cameras and lobby sign-in kiosks have been added, as well as a juvenile Milford police officer present.
+Since 2024, measures have been taken to provide students with the highest level of security available: school-wide security cameras and lobby sign-in kiosks have been added, as well as a juvenile Milford police officer present.

 Houses

-The schools is divided into two "houses", A and B. Currently, a student's grade determines their house.
+The school is divided into two "houses," A and B. Currently, a student's grade determines their house.
 The House A office is located on the main level off of the A-wing and next to the Milford Community School Use Office.
 The House A office is where the Freshman and Juniors would go for help.
 The House B office is on the second floor right off of the A-wing and located directly above the House A office.
 The House B office is where the Sophomores and Seniors would go for help.